xpepper/ddd-modeling-kata/README.md

 The user will be informed, if not all seats from the reservation are available.

 ### Story #3
-Remove all primitive datatypes from the domain.
+Remove all primitive data types from the domain.
 Use only Value Objects and Entities within the domain

 ### Story #4
-Bonuspoints: Make illegal states unrepresentible
+Bonus points: Make illegal states unrepresentable

 ## Switch to Event Sourcing... 🎭